Frequently Asked Questions (FAQs)

 What activities are offered?

 Every house is different, but all offer a variety of activities intended to promote community engagement.
 Examples include yoga, tai chi, computer education, ESL, potlucks, holiday celebrations, blood pressure screenings, foot care and much more.

 No, but every apartment has its own kitchen.
 Residents are responsible for providing their own meals.

 How much is the monthly rent?

-Your portion of the total monthly rent is approximately 30% of your household’s monthly income, and is re-calculated and verified at least annually.
+In most properties, your portion of the total monthly rent is approximately 30% of your household’s monthly income, and is re-calculated and verified at least annually.
 The remainder of the total rent is paid to the house through a subsidy by the United States Department of Housing and Urban Development (HUD).